Zhang Yimou: 2008 and 2022 Beijing Olympics opening and closing ceremonies

 Zhang was chosen to direct the Beijing portion of the closing ceremonies of two Olympics: the 2004 Summer Olympics in Athens, Greece, and 2018 Winter Olympics in Pyeongchang, South Korea.
 He directed the opening and closing ceremonies of the 2008 Summer Olympics in Beijing, China, alongside co-director and choreographer Zhang Jigang.
 He also directed the opening and closing ceremonies of the 2022 Winter Olympics and 2022 Winter Paralympics.

 Zhang was a runner-up for the Time Magazine Person of the Year award in 2008.
 Steven Spielberg, who withdrew as an adviser to the Olympic ceremonies to pressure China into helping with the conflict in Darfur, described Zhang's works in the Olympic ceremonies in Time magazine, saying "At the heart of Zhang's Olympic ceremonies was the idea that the conflict of man foretells the desire for inner peace.
 This theme is one he's explored and perfected in his films, whether they are about the lives of humble peasants or exalted royalty.
 This year he captured this prevalent theme of harmony and peace, which is the spirit of the Olympic Games.
 In one evening of visual and emotional splendor, he educated, enlightened, and entertained us all."

 Style

 In terms of style and personality, he leans towards a director's thinking of sensation and intuition.
 This kind of director's thinking focuses on visual perception, emphasizing elements such as composition, color, and lighting, and using a vivid and intuitive visual style to reflect or express the subject's emotions.

-Zhang Yimou is good at mastering simple colors, clear but not trivial or complicated.
-Using appropriate color combinations to express the ultimate beauty that one wants to give to the audience in their subjective thoughts.
-Taking red as an example, in "Red Sorghum", red represents fresh blood, savage plateau, and initial desire.

 The films created by Zhang Yimou can meet the needs of the times and social development in terms of artistic expression, incorporating some of his own thinking and exploration, with a focus on macro social themes and contemporary thinking.

 Reception of Zhang Yimou's films has been mixed.
-While some critics praise his striking aesthetics and ability to break into the Western art market, some Chinese-based critics have attacked Zhang for pandering to Western audiences and portraying China as weak, exotic, and vulnerable.
+While some critics praise his striking aesthetics and ability to break into the Western art market, some Chinese-based critics have accused Zhang of pandering to Western audiences and portraying China as weak, exotic, and vulnerable.